 - Faculty: 85% of Wells faculty members have doctorates or terminal degrees in their disciplines.
 Faculty members hold degrees from Harvard, Yale, Johns Hopkins, University of California – Berkeley, Brown, Cornell, and Stanford, among others.
 Approximately 86% are tenured or in tenure-track positions.

 - Rankings: In 2012, Wells earned the rank of #118 on Forbes magazine's list of the top U.S. colleges and universities (#105 among Private Colleges and #49 in the Northeast), is included in the Princeton Review's list of best northeastern colleges and placed at #14 on their list of best schools for encouraging class discussion, and gained the ranking of #127 on U.S. News and World Report's list of Best National Liberal Arts Colleges.

-- 3/2 and 4+1 Articulation Programs: Through affiliations with Cornell University, the University of Rochester, Clarkson University, and Columbia University, within five years students may earn both the B.A. from Wells and the professional degree (engineering and teacher education) from the affiliated university.
+- 3/2 and 4+1 Articulation Programs: Through affiliations with Cornell University, the University of Rochester, Clarkson University, and Columbia University, within five years students may earn both the B.A. from Wells and the professional degree (business, engineering or teacher education) from the affiliated university.

-- Pre-Professional Degree Programs: Education (elementary and secondary certification); engineering B.A./B.S.; pre-law; pre-medicine; pre-veterinary.
+- Pre-Professional Degree Programs: Education (elementary and secondary certification); engineering B.A./B.S.; pre-law; pre-health.

 - Cross-Registration Programs: Wells and nearby Cornell University share a close academic and social relationship.
 Wells students may register for courses offered by any of the seven undergraduate colleges at Cornell.
 The College also has cross-registration agreements with Ithaca College and Cayuga Community College.